jxmot/esp8266-dht-udp/README.md

 The code responsible for connecting to an access point will multiple attempts.
 This is described in the README of the [ESP8266-config-data-V2](<https://github.com/jxmot/ESP8266-config-data-V2>) repository.

 To keep the contents of this file secure make a copy of it and prepend the underscore to its name.
-Be sure to edit your `data/_appcfg.data` file to access the correct file.
+Be sure to edit your `data/_appcfg.json` file to access the correct file.

 ### UDP Client Configuration

-The `data/clientcfg.dat` file contains one or more entries that each contain the IP address and port number of a UDP enabled server that the application can access.
-Here are the contents of the sample `clientcfg.dat` file -
+The `data/clientcfg.json` file contains one or more entries that each contain the IP address and port number of a UDP enabled server that the application can access.
+Here are the contents of the sample `clientcfg.json` file -

 ```json
 {